Omikrone/PyBack/README.md

-# PyBack v1.2
+# PyBack v0.2

-PyBack is a really simple script written in python that allows you to remote a computer via reverse tcp.
+PyBack is a simple script written in python that allows you to control a computer in reverse tcp.